\n\n

 – **Seams** — look for seamless or flat-seam options

-- Poppers — some adaptive vests use soft fabric press-studs rather than hard plastic; check the product description
+– **Poppers** — some adaptive vests use soft fabric press-studs rather than hard plastic; check product descriptions

-- Heat — choose natural fibres (cotton, bamboo) and avoid onesies with fleece lining
+– **Heat** — choose natural fibres (cotton, bamboo) and avoid fleece-lined onesies

-It’s worth trialling the combination during waking hours first — put the brief and onesie on and let your child move around for a short while before committing to it as a sleep solution.
+Trial the combination during waking hours first — put the brief and onesie on and observe your child’s comfort before using it for sleep.

-- Fitted stretchy shorts worn over the brief (sometimes called “fixation pants” in continence product ranges)
+– **Fitted stretchy shorts** worn over the brief (sometimes called “fixation pants”)

-- Snug-fitting pyjama bottoms — not a perfect solution, but better than nothing
+– **Snug-fitting pyjama bottoms** — not perfect, but better than nothing

-- Switching to a high-capacity pull-up if the taping problem is the primary issue — see our guide to why the best leak solution combines nappy-core absorbency with pull-up format
+– **Switching to a high-capacity pull-up** if tape failure is the main issue — see our guide on [why the best leak solution combines nappy-core absorbency with pull-up format](https://www.sleepsecurenights.com/from-nappy-core-to-pull-up-format-why-the-best-leak-solution-combines-both/)

-If you’re finding that leaks are still occurring despite a well-secured brief, the issue may be with the product’s absorbent core position or leg seal rather than fit alone.
-Our article on why leg leaks are so hard to stop explains the underlying design issues in detail.
+If leaks persist despite a secure product, the issue may be with the absorbent core position or leg seals rather than fit alone.
+Our article on [why leg leaks are so hard to stop](https://www.sleepsecurenights.com/why-leg-leaks-are-the-most-common-overnight-complaint-and-why-they-are-so-hard-to-stop/) explains the underlying design issues.

-Taped briefs carry an unfair stigma — they’re associated with infancy in a way that pull-ups aren’t, even though they’re often the most effective option for heavy overnight wetting.
-A well-chosen onesie removes much of this visible difference: under the onesie, the brief is completely hidden, and under pyjamas, so is the onesie.
-The child wears normal nightwear.
+Taped briefs carry an unfair stigma — associated with infancy, even though they are often the most effective for heavy wetting.
+A well-chosen onesie can hide the brief completely, making it indistinguishable from normal nightwear.
+Under pyjamas, the onesie is also hidden.
 What’s underneath is no one’s business but yours.

-A onesie worn over a taped brief is a simple, effective solution to one of the most common practical problems with overnight continence products.
-It keeps the brief secure, prevents tape failure, and can improve comfort — particularly for sensory-sensitive children.
+A onesie worn over a taped brief is a simple, effective solution to common practical problems with overnight continence products.
+It keeps the brief secure, prevents tape failure, and can improve comfort — especially for sensory-sensitive children.
 The main requirements are the right size (go up from standard), a poppered crotch, and breathable fabric.
-Specialist adaptive clothing suppliers are the most reliable source, though standard onesies in larger sizes can work as an outer layer.
+Specialist adaptive clothing suppliers are the most reliable source, though larger standard onesies can work as an outer layer.

-If you’re not sure whether a taped brief is the right starting point for your child, or you’re finding leaks are still happening despite good product selection and fit, it’s worth working through the product options systematically — starting with what’s leaking and where.
+If you’re unsure whether a taped brief is suitable or if leaks continue despite good product choice and fit, systematically review your options — starting with the leak location and cause.